Retro0Root/4chan-archives-images-downloader/readme.md

 # 4chan archived images downloader

-This script allows you to download all images from a archived thread on : https://archived.moe/b/
+This script allows you to download all images from an archived thread on : https://archived.moe/b/

 Images will be saved in the images folder, filtered by category and thread number.